Chemical recycling transformed using low-energy processes and low-impact chemicals, applied to advanced material waste streams.

 The original research into depolymerisation was funded by the Defence and Security Accelerator to extract aromatic compounds from waste para-aramids.

-- Minster of State for Defence: Baroness Goldie
+- Minister of State for Defence: Baroness Goldie

 Address | Luxembourg: